 Parking: 8 EUR at the Tourist Information Centre for a day ticket

-Further Places to Visit Nearby
+Further Places to Visit around the Alps

 Towns: